psychedelicgames/bow-deliverable/README.md

-# Bit of War, an mass
+# Bit of War, online massive multiplayer war game, over BTC blockchain.

 Ladies and gentleman, here, it's my pleasure to announce the version of Bit of War.
 A real time massive multiplayer war game fully connected to the blockchain!